iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 My college was situated in Lucknow city and there was an ongoing project of Lucknow Metro at that time.
 The government website sucked and I decided to make an app for the same.

-The app had stations info, maps, and a fair calculator.
+The app had station info, maps, and a fair calculator.
 It was also able to print the route back and forth on the screen.
 To make this basic app a little interesting, I stored the station data on firebase and added authentication.
 Once saved, the user can save a few routes for a quick view.
 That was all.
 The goal was to show that I know how to use firebase and build an app.

 I was excited after building this since this was my first real project so I recorded a video and posted it on my WhatsApp status.
-Someone took that video and sent it to his friend in Bangalore and I got a call for interview.
+Someone took that video and sent it to his friend in Bangalore and I got a call for an interview.
 I came to Bangalore, gave the interview, and got the job 🎉.
 All thanks to [Bucky Roberts](https://twitter.com/bucky_roberts) Sir 🙏

 My friends who came here 3 months ago are still searching for a job and will keep searching for 6 more months.
 If we look now, staying back was a good idea.